Reproducing Abell 2744 with the HyperMillennium Simulation: The basis of the Procrustes analysis

 The value of $\mathcal{R}$ is bounded between 0 and 4.
 A value of $\mathcal{R}=0$ indicates a perfect match where the relative mass distributions are identical, while $\mathcal{R}=4$ represents the worst-case scenario with maximal discrepancy.
 Therefore, a lower value of $\mathcal{R}$ indicates a better match in the relative mass ratio of the top five substructures, and this statistic could serve as an extra criterion for identifying the most realistic analogues in the simulation.

 For candidate selection, we first rank all halos in ascending order of their $\mathcal{R}$ values.
 The $\mathcal{R}$ values for our halo sample range from 0.39 to 3.32.
-We then perform the \texttt{Procrustes} analysis, the final selection, combined with visual inspections, identifies four additional A2744 analogues: Nos.
+We then perform the same \texttt{Procrustes} analysis described in Appendix \ref{app:PGrp1}.
+The final selection, combined with visual inspections, identifies four additional A2744 analogues: Nos.
 842, 710, 697, and 791 are designated as \textbf{Group II}.